 In order for you to be able to make an informed decision as to whether to apply for the Boettcher Scholarship, we advise you to talk to your high school counselor or postsecondary advisor and read more about the Boettcher Scholarship to determine if you are a competitive candidate.

 Beginning with the class of 2022, the Boettcher Foundation will award 50 scholarships annually.
 Previously, the annual Scholar recipient number was 42.
-Approximately 100 Colorado finalists are selected to interview from an initial pool of applicants, which is typically around 1,500.
+Approximately 100 Colorado finalists are selected to interview from an initial pool of applicants, which is typically more than 2,000.

 Boettcher Scholarship applications open in early September and are due no later than 5:00 p.m. on November 1 of your senior year.
 Applications can be accessed on our Scholarship Application page.